The meaning of the key GDPR terms used in this policy

 The approval of the Data Protection Manager is required before an agreement involving the processing of personal data by a third-party service provider is entered into or amended.

-Personal data accessed or acquired by members of staff in connection with their M3 role must not be stored on local computer drives or on personal devices.
-They may only share personal data they access or acquire in connection with their M3 role with other members of staff if they have a business need to properly perform their job duties and responsibilities.
+Personal data accessed or acquired by members of staff in connection with their role must not be stored on local computer drives or on personal devices.
+They may only share personal data they access or acquire in connection with their role with other members of staff if they have a business need to properly perform their job duties and responsibilities.

 Hard copy personnel files and removable storage media, which hold personal data about members of staff, are confidential and must be stored in locked filing cabinets.
 Only authorised members of staff, who have a business need to properly perform their job duties and responsibilities, have access to these files and media.
 Personal data about members of staff held in electronic format will be stored confidentially with password protection and only authorised members of staff will have access.

-M3 has network backup procedures in place to ensure personal data held in electronic format cannot be accidentally lost, destroyed or damaged.
+The Company has network backup procedures in place to ensure personal data held in electronic format cannot be accidentally lost, destroyed or damaged.

-10. Data subject rights
+Data subject rights

 If someone wishes to exercise their data subject access rights, they should please put the request in an e-mail and send it to the Data Protection Manager, Michael-John Saunders at